 - Garlic

-How to Make Slow Cooker Pork Belly
+How to Make Pork Belly in the Slow Cooker

 The most important consideration for pork belly is the skin.
 If you don’t wish to keep the skin on, it’s simple to remove it with a sharp knife.